- General Information

 Bad breath (halitosis)

 Most bad breath (halitosis) originates in the mouth and is caused by the breakdown of food by bacteria.
-Bad breath is especially common first thing in the morning and doesn't necessarily indicate a problem.
+Bad breath is especially common first thing.

 Toothache is usually caused by dental decay.
 Sometimes pain and swelling in the jaw can be a sign of a tooth infection or abscess.
 Find out what products are available for toothache.